adrwxyz/adrw.xyz/content/posts/books/2020-06-15-never-split-the-difference.md

 Studies show even exposure to an extreme anchor adjusts the willingness of the counter party in that direction, sometimes even to their maximum offer.

 For example, a new hire at a job where the employer goes in wanting to pay $125k could bring up in the negotiations that "Well, I know that at ABC Corp, they pay similarly qualified new grads $130-170k".
 This doesn't come off aggresive or put the employer in a defensive position but moves their anchor up.

+### Pivot to Non-Monetary Terms

+Numbers in isolation leads to bargainning, limited by emotions of fairness and pride.

+Pivoting to non-monetary terms can make a high-anchored offer seem reasonable by offering them things that matter more to them, or by anchoring them a bit lower you can extract non-monetary terms more easily.

+For example, the author accepted a reduced monetary offer for a speech from a lawyer organization when they offered to feature him on the cover of their industry magazine, very valuable advertising that was more than the discount.

+### Exact Numbers Imply Pre-Meditated Thought

+Exact numbers imply that deep thought and analysis has gone into generating the offer.
+Round numbers imply a roughness and that they are movable.

+### The Gift

+Lean into people's intuition for reciprocity by offering a gift or something generous after an initially high anchor offer is rebuffed.
+The intuition for reciprocity and fairness will take over and the counter party will often increase their willingness to move towards your offer.